berkeley-abc/abc/src/base/sn/readme.md

 Mapped RAM/DSP/CARRY4 instances are reconstructed as technology leaf instances.
 SN loop-breaker pairs connect their output ports while the new flat module is built and are placed into a legal order by the final topological reorder.
-Temporary loop pairs are pruned after reconnection unless an actual feedback dependency remains, so acyclic datapaths do not gain artificial loop-breakers.
+Temporary primitive-output loop pairs are pruned after reconnection unless an actual feedback dependency remains, so acyclic datapaths do not gain artificial loop-breakers.
+Explicit loop boundaries extracted from the original SN module are reconstructed unchanged; they are not currently re-proved unnecessary after `&`-space optimization.
 Generic unmapped memory endpoints are recorded and abstracted by `@blast`, but `@put` currently rejects them because the boundary does not yet retain enough per-memory-port ownership data.
 This check prevents silent loss or misconnection of stateful memories.

 ## Source files